yash-pradhan/java-on-aca/docs/05_lab_openai/05_openai.md

     - **Lombok** (`lombok`).
 A Java annotation library, which helps to reduce boilerplate code.
     - **Azure OpenAI** (`spring-ai-azure-openai`).
 Spring AI support for Azure OpenAI.

-    You’ll also need to provide additional settings, such as project type, Java code details, and naming to match the structure of the existing Spring Petclinic Microservices application.
+    You’ll also need to provide additional settings, such as project type, Java code details, and naming to match the structure of the existing Spring Petclinic application.

     To create the new Spring Boot  application using these settings, in your command-line window, go to the `src` folder of your local code repo and run the following command: